 Children didn't have to wear mourning, but if they did, it would be white, with a black armband or ribbon.
 A dead child would also wear white, and be placed in a white coffin, .

 For women, it was much more complicated.
 Whilst the length of time they had to wear mourning was the same as men for the death of their children, parents, siblings, etc., widows were expected to dress in mourning for two and a half years after their husband had died.

-The first year and a day was 'full mourning' - everything black, made of a kind of silk that didn't reflect light (so that it looked really dark), covered with crape - a hard scratchy silk that didn't go with anything else.
+The first year and a day was 'full mourning' - everything black, made of a kind of silk that didn't reflect light (so that it looked really dark), covered with crepe - a hard scratchy silk that didn't go with anything else.

-Next came 'secondary mourning' when they could take the crape off.
+Next came 'secondary mourning' when they could take the crepe off.
 But everything still had to be black and plain.
 After nine months of this, they could start to introduce fancier fabrics like velvet, but still black.

 The final six months were 'half mourning': now they could start to mix their black clothes with things that were grey, purple, violet, mauve, cream, and white.

 Mourning like this was expensive for a woman in polite society because the rest of her clothes would have gone out of fashion by the time she could wear them again - especially if one period of mourning overlapped with another.
 It was also considered to be bad luck to keep mourning clothes for next time they were needed, so when someone else died, a woman would have to go out and buy everything again.
 I can't help thinking this superstition was spread by suppliers of mourning clothes such as Jay's in London, which was a kind of warehouse where everyone went to buy what they needed.
 How convenient, to sell full mourning outfits over and over again to the same person!